Rebuilding Your Brand Identity

 Analyze Market Position: Compare your brand with competitors to identify gaps and opportunities.

-Gather Feedback: Get input from customers, employees, and stakeholders to understand how your brand is perceived.
+Gather Feedback: Get input from customers, employees, and stakeholders to understand how they view your brand.

 2. Define Your Objectives

-Clarify Goals: Are you trying to reach new audiences, refresh your visual identity, or align with changing market trends?
+Clarify Goals: Are you trying to reach new audiences, or align with changing market trends?

 Align with business strategy: Ensure the refresh aligns with your new business goals.